valokardin/creamlinux/README.md

 CreamApi clone for Linux.

 ## Support
-This should work for any linux native steam title that isn't a unity game and doesn't block LD_PRELOAD.
+This should work for any linux native steam title that doesn't block LD_PRELOAD.

 ## Tested games
  - Hearts Of Iron IV